jaheyns/CfdOF/README.md

 from the source code at
 https://github.com/FreeCAD/FreeCAD .

+Note:
+* Installations of FreeCAD via Linux package managers (including the PPA daily build above) make use of your local python installation.
+Therefore you might need to install additional python packages to get full functionality.
+The dependency checker (see below) can help to diagnose this.
-Note that the Snap container installed through some distributions' package managers can be problematic as it does not allow access to system directories, and therefore OpenFOAM has to be installed in the user's home directory to be runnable from FreeCAD.
+* Note that the 'Snap' container installed through some distributions' package managers can be problematic as it does not allow access to system directories, and therefore OpenFOAM has to be installed in the user's home directory to be runnable from FreeCAD.

+For the reasons above we recommend the AppImage as the most robust installation option on Linux.

 Before installing CfdOF, the Plot workbench must first be installed into FreeCAD using the Addon manager: